jonlpersson/ed-latimore/site/_posts/2023-08-28-8-benefits-of-using-mastic-gum-and-mastic-gum-extracts.md

 You will obviously get them [if you chew it](https://grecogum.com/edlatimore/)—especially considering that the gum is meant to be chewed for way longer than a regular stick of bubblegum.&nbsp;

+[Mastic Gum Supplements from Iherb.com.](https://www.iherb.com/search?kw=mastic%20gum&amp;cids=1855&amp;rank=1&amp;rawkw=mastic&amp;refererLocation=suggestion) If you pick up any of the following, grabbing from here gives me a small percentage and costs you nothing.
+It helps to power the site!

 ## Mastic gum relieves gastrointestinal disorders and distress

 Administering even modest amounts of mastic gum, as low as 1 mg daily for a span of two weeks, can remarkably expedite the healing of peptic ulcers.
 [Research has unveiled](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1797732/) mastic's effectiveness against Helicobacter pylori, a bacteria that has been indicated to form peptic ulcers.